JdeRobot/bt-studio/docs/_pages/documentation.md

 {% include gallery id="framestatusdark" caption="Image with explanation" %}
 <!-- {% include gallery id="framestatuslight" caption="Image with explanation" %} -->

-If the Robotics BAckend is not connected make sure that the Robotics Backend docker is launched (TODO link here) and if it is, press the button and wait a couple of seconds
+If the Robotics BAckend is not connected make sure that the Robotics Backend docker is launched (TODO link here) and if it is, press the button and wait a couple of seconds.

+When being connected and a universe is selected it should appear as:

+{% include gallery id="executionready" caption="Simulation Ready" %}

 ### File Browser